 Imagine this spectrum like this:

 I sit much closer to “taking it personally” than recommended, but I find that it’s precisely the passion for my creative work that makes me so good at what I do.
 If I didn’t have a stance, a vision, a point of view, I wouldn’t have been able to stay in this career for so long.

 A long time ago, I worked at a job where I got much too close to “not giving a shit”.
 I felt like a design mercenary.
 That was bad for me, for my agency, and for our clients.
 The clients didn’t know it though, they were happy to get exactly what they asked for.
-But what they asked for sucked, and I didn’t have the confidence to try to make them see that we could do better.
+But what they asked for sucked, and I didn’t have the confidence to persuade them that we could do better.

 There are creative professionals who take their work personally, and put their integrity above money.
 There are creatives who are fine with doing whatever their clients ask of them, as long as they pay on time.
 Neither of them is wrong.
 You need to decide which one you are.